Azhan-Ali55/fuel-station-manager/README.md

 - No role-based access system
 - Manual record keeping that causes errors
-- Difficulty in managing staff duties
+- To Avoid Frauds by Managers etc
-- Unclear workflow of daily operations
+- To keep track of Stock,Revenue Digitaly by Simple Steps

 This program was created to solve these issues by: